tripleee/SmokeDetector-wiki/Commands.md

 - `!!/alive` or `!!/live` — Replies a random message taken from a list so you can see that SmokeDetector is still running.
 - `!!/status` — Shows the UTC date when SmokeDetector started running.
-- `!!/ms-status` — Shows the status of MetaSmoke.
+- `!!/ms-status` — Shows the status of metasmoke.
+If SmokeDetector is unable to communicate with metasmoke, then SmokeDetector will assume that metasmoke is down and continue processing posts and reporting them into chat without attempting to communicate with metasmoke.
+- `!!/ms-up` — Instructs SmokeDetector that metasmoke is up.
+SmokeDetector will attempt to communicate with metasmoke.
+This is the normal, default state.
+- `!!/ms-down` — Instructs SmokeDetector that metasmoke is down.
+SmokeDetector will not attempt to communicate with metasmoke.
 - `!!/rev` or `!!/ver` — Shows the running Git revision.
 - `!!/help`, `!!/info`, `!!/commands` — Shows a small help message about SmokeDetector.
 - `!!/apiquota` — Shows the remaining API quota of SmokeDetector.